 - 2.67 The Examiners appointed to examine a written paper may put oral questions to a candidate in any case in which they believe that this will help towards a more accurate assessment, if the Chair of the Campus Committee so approves. - 2.68 In cases where a student fails a written examination of a course within 5% of the pass mark, the Examiners may recommend an oral examination to the Chair of the Campus Committee. - 2.69 In cases of students failing the written examination component of a course on the first attempt, being allowed an oral examination, and performing satisfactorily in the oral examination, the Examiners shall recommend a passing mark of no more than 50% for the written component.
 This shall then be combined with the coursework mark to obtain the final overall mark for the course.
-In cases of students failing the written examination component of a course on the second attempt, being allowed an oral examination, and performing satisfactorily in the oral examination, the Examiners shall recommend a passing mark of no more than 50% as the final overall mark for the course shall recommend a passing mark of no more than 50% as the final overall mark for the course. - 2.70 The Campus Registrar shall set the time and place of the oral examination.
+In cases of students failing the written examination component of a course on the second attempt, being allowed an oral examination, and performing satisfactorily in the oral examination, the Examiners shall recommend a passing mark of no more than 50% as the final overall mark for the course. - 2.70 The Campus Registrar shall set the time and place of the oral examination. - 2.71 Oral examinations will be conducted by at least two Examiners, and chaired by the relevant Head of the Department or a senior member of the Faculty nominated by the Chair of the Campus Committee, if the Head of the Department is absent or is an Examiner.
+A report of the examination must be submitted to the Campus Committee.

-- 2.71 Oral examinations will be conducted by at least two Examiners, and chaired by the relevant Head of the Department or a senior member of the Faculty nominated by the Chair of the Campus Committee, if the Head of the Department is absent or is an Examiner.
-A report of the examination must be submitted to the Campus Committee. - 2.72 The Examiner of an oral examination shall not serve as Chair. - 2.73 The Examiners at an oral will normally be the persons who examined the written paper, but if one Examiner is not available, the Chair of the Campus Committee, in consultation with the relevant Head of Department, may appoint another Examiner in his or her place.
+- 2.72 The Examiner of an oral examination shall not serve as Chair. - 2.73 The Examiners at an oral will normally be the persons who examined the written paper, but if one Examiner is not available, the Chair of the Campus Committee, in consultation with the relevant Head of Department, may appoint another Examiner in his or her place.